bevyengine/rfcs/replication_concepts.md

 Networking is hard because we want to let players who live in different countries play together *at the same time*, something that special relativity tells us is [strictly impossible][2]... unless we cheat.

 ### Lockstep
 The simplest solution is to concede to the universe with grace and have players stall until they've received whatever data they need to execute the next simulation step.
-Blocking is fine for most turn-based games but it just doesn't cut it for real-time games.
+Blocking is fine for most turn-based games but simply doesn't cut it for real-time games.

 ### Adding Local Input Delay
 The first trick we can pull is have each player delay their own input for a bit, trading responsiveness for more time to receive the incoming data.